official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 “… The international coalition matters.
 Where it operates the unintended consequences of action are limited, the diplomatic parameters better fixed …”

-[^233] The National Archives, 7 April 2002, Prime Minister’s Speech at the George Bush Senior
+[^233]: The National Archives, 7 April 2002, Prime Minister’s Speech at the George Bush Senior

 498

-The Report of the Iraq Inquiry614.
-Secondly:
+614. Secondly:

 “… we must be prepared to act where terrorism or weapons of mass destruction threaten us.
 The fight against international terrorism is right.
 We should pursue it